Types of Legal Opportunities

 LAFLA offers law students opportunities to participate at LAFLA through a variety of ways and in a variety of projects.
-We encourage you to visit our homepage and see the ‘Get Legal Help’ section to see our areas of law, and our Mission Statement to get familiar with our foundation.
+We encourage you to review our areas of law and our Mission Statement.
 Opportunities are unpaid and can be part-time or full-time.
 LAFLA also hosts students seeking academic credit for their service.

 What Will I Be Doing as a Law Clerk?